Kotzly/TCC_EMG/README.md

 # TCC_EMG
-Completion of course work - Recogntion of and movements by machine learning using surface electromyography
+Completion of course work - Recognition of and movements by machine learning using surface electromyography

+This repository contains the codes used for my undergraduation completion of course.